rochefca/DIETNETWORK_private/README.md

 optional arguments:
-  -h, --help            show this help message and exit --exp-path EXP_PATH   Path to directory where results will be written --task {classification,regression}
+  -h, --help            show this help message and exit --exp-path EXP_PATH   Path to directory where dataset will be written --genotypes GENOTYPES
-                        Model's task.
-Choices: classification, regression --genotypes GENOTYPES
-                        File of genotypes in tab-separated format (provide full path to file).
-Each line contains a sample id followed by its genotype (additive-encoding format)
-                        for every SNP.
-Missing genotypes can be encoded NA, ./. or -1
+                        File of samples and their genotypes (tab-separated format, one sample per line).
+Missing genotypes can be encoded with NA, .\. or -1.
+Provide full path --class-labels CLASS_LABELS
-  --class-labels CLASS_LABELS
-                        File of samples' class labels (provide full path).
+                        File of samples and their class labels (tab-separated format, one sample per line).
+Provide full path --regression-labels REGRESSION_LABELS
-                        Each line contains a sample id followed by its class label in tab-separated format.
-  --regression-labels REGRESSION_LABELS
-                        File of samples' regression labels (provide full path).
-Each line contains a sample id followed by its label in tab-separated format.
+                        File of samples and their regression labels (tab- separated format, one sample per line).
+Provide full path
+  --ncpus NCPUS         Number of cpus available to parse genotypes in
+                        parallel.
+Default: 1
-  --ncpus NCPUS         Number of cpus for parallel loading.
-Default: 1 --out OUT             Filename for the returned dataset.
-Default:
+  --out OUT             Optional filename for the returned dataset.
+If not
-                        dataset.hdf5
+                        provided the file will be named dataset_date.hdf5
 ```

-### Create dataset for classification task
+#### Create dataset for classification task
 ```
 python create_dataset.py \
     --exp-path <experiment_dir_path> \
-    --task classification \
     --genotypes <genotype_file> \
-    --class-labels <class_labels_file> \
+    --class-labels <class_labels_file>
 ```

-### Create dataset for regression task
+#### Create dataset for regression task
 ```
 python create_dataset.py \
     --exp-path <experiment_dir_path> \
-    --task regression \
     --genotypes <genotype_file> \
     --class-labels <class_labels_file> \
     --regression-labels <regression_labels_file>